tashi-2004/Air-Quality-Improvement-Data-Analysis/README.md

 - **Matplotlib & Seaborn**: For visualizations.
 - **Requests**: For fetching data from APIs.
 - **KMeans Clustering**: For geographical clustering of regions.
+## Note
+- Whenever you run this project, please ensure that the Shapefiles are kept in the same directory as the `code.py` file for proper execution of geographical visualizations.

 ## Contributors
 - Tashfeen Abbasi